Browsing: Cancers

 Leukemia patients are more prone to skin problems like skin rashes (leukemia rash), itching on the skin, leukemia bruises, pale skin and tiny red spots on the skin.
 Itchiness, pain and discomfort are the first signs of skin related problems due to leukemia.
 Treatment methods exist to treat rashes and other skin problems due to leukemia.

-Basics of Lymphoma: Hodgkins and Non-Hodgkins Lymphoma
+Basics of Lymphoma

 Lymphoma is the cancer of lymphocytes, infection-fighting cells of the immune system.
 Lymphocytes are present in the lymph nodes, thymus, bone-marrow, and various other parts of the body.
 In lymphoma, lymphocytes change and grow out of control.
 Lymphoma cancer starts in the white blood cells, or lymphocytes and can spread, or metastasize, to different parts of the body because it is present in the blood stream.